-In 2012, the former Bulldog sprinter led his 4x400-meter relay team to both the NCAA indoor and outdoor meets and his 4x100 team to the NCAA Outdoor Championships.
-Seven-time All-American and three-time SEC champion Torrin Lawrence also earned All-America certificates in the 400 at both indoor and outdoor Nationals last year after capturing the 2010 NCAA indoor title in the event.
+The 2013 season saw newcomer Johnathan Smith clock a 10.20 100-meter dash time and advance to the NCAA Championships in an event that routinely features times that are competitive worldwide.
+In 2012, the former Bulldog sprinter led his 4x400 relay team to both the NCAA indoor and outdoor meets and his 4x100 team to the NCAA Outdoor Championships.
+Seven-time All-American and three-time SEC champion Torrin Lawrence also earned All-America certificates in the 400 at both indoor and outdoor Nationals in 2012 after capturing the 2010 NCAA indoor title in the event.
 Lawrence was named the USTFCCCA South Region Men's Track Athlete of the Year for his efforts for the third time in his career.
 He officially ended his UGA career by shooting to No. 2 in the school record books with his 45.40 at the 2012 Olympic Trials semifinals.
-Stuart's sprinters and hurdles set 13 fresh marks in the Bulldog indoor and outdoor all-time top-10 lists during the 2012 seasons.
+Stuart's sprinters and hurdles set 20 fresh marks in the Bulldog indoor and outdoor all-time top-10 lists during the 2012-13 seasons.

 Stuart qualified his 4x100 team, 4x400 relay team, Lawrence in the 400 and Phillip Adams in the 400 hurdles, who clocked a 51.12 at the NCAA East Prelims, for the 2011 NCAA Outdoor Championships after altering the school record books in three of the four events during the season.
 Prior to competing outdoors, Lawrence earned runner-up honors at the 2011 NCAA indoor meet after completing his 400 in 45.96.